MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 **Key activities:**

-- Assess current state of data culture, adoption, and BI practices.
+- Assess current state of data culture, adoption, and BI practices
 - Conduct a series of information gathering sessions to define the desired future state, strategic vision, priorities, and objectives for data culture, adoption, and BI practices.
 Be sure to include adoption goals for Power BI as suggested in the [Power BI adoption framework series](https://www.youtube.com/playlist?list=PL1N57mwBHtN0UZbEgLHtA1yxqPlae3B90).
 They're a useful approach if you don't already have a structured method for information gathering.
-- Validate the focus and scope of the governance program.
+- Validate the focus and scope of the governance program
-- Identify existing bottom-up initiatives in progress.
+- Identify existing bottom-up initiatives in progress
-- Identify immediate pain points, issues, and risks.
+- Identify immediate pain points, issues, and risks
-- Educate senior leadership about governance, and ensure executive support is sufficient to sustain and grow the program.
+- Educate senior leadership about governance, and ensure executive support is sufficient to sustain and grow the program
-- Clarify where Power BI fits in to the overall data and analytics strategy for the organization.
+- Clarify where Power BI fits in to the overall data and analytics strategy for the organization
-- Assess internal factors such as organizational readiness, maturity levels, and key challenges.
+- Assess internal factors such as organizational readiness, maturity levels, and key challenges
-- Assess external factors such as risk, exposure, regulatory, and legal requirements—including regional differences.
+- Assess external factors such as risk, exposure, regulatory, and legal requirements—including regional differences

 **Key output:**

-- Business case with cost/benefit analysis.
+- Business case with cost/benefit analysis
-- Approved governance objectives, focus, and priorities that are in alignment with high-level business objectives.
+- Approved governance objectives, focus, and priorities that are in alignment with high-level business objectives
 - Plan for short-term goals and priorities.
-These are quick wins.
+These are quick wins
-- Plan for long-term and deferred goals and priorities.
+- Plan for long-term and deferred goals and priorities
-- Success criteria and measurable key performance indicators (KPIs).
+- Success criteria and measurable key performance indicators (KPIs)
-- Known risks documented with a mitigation plan.
+- Known risks documented with a mitigation plan
-- Plan for meeting industry, governmental, contractual, and regulatory requirements that impact BI and analytics in the organization.
+- Plan for meeting industry, governmental, contractual, and regulatory requirements that impact BI and analytics in the organization
-- Funding plan.
+- Funding plan

 ### People

 **Key activities:**

-- Establish a governance board and identify key stakeholders.
+- Establish a governance board and identify key stakeholders
-- Determine focus, scope, and a set of responsibilities for the governance board.
+- Determine focus, scope, and a set of responsibilities for the governance board
-- Establish a COE.
+- Establish a COE
-- Determine focus, scope, and a set of responsibilities for COE.
+- Determine focus, scope, and a set of responsibilities for COE
-- Define roles and responsibilities.
+- Define roles and responsibilities
-- Confirm who has decision-making, approval, and veto authority.
+- Confirm who has decision-making, approval, and veto authority

 **Key output:**

-- Charter for the governance board.
+- Charter for the governance board
-- Charter for the COE.
+- Charter for the COE
-- Staffing plan.
+- Staffing plan
-- Roles and responsibilities.
+- Roles and responsibilities
-- Accountability and decision-making matrix.
+- Accountability and decision-making matrix
-- Communication plan.
+- Communication plan
-- Issue management plan.
+- Issue management plan

 ### Policies and processes

 **Key activities:**

-- Analyze immediate pain points, issues, risks, and areas to improve the user experience.
+- Analyze immediate pain points, issues, risks, and areas to improve the user experience
-- Prioritize data policies to be addressed by order of importance.
+- Prioritize data policies to be addressed by order of importance
-- Identify existing processes in place that work well and can be formalized.
+- Identify existing processes in place that work well and can be formalized
-- Determine how new data policies will be socialized.
+- Determine how new data policies will be socialized
-- Decide to what extent data policies may differ or be customized for different groups.
+- Decide to what extent data policies may differ or be customized for different groups

 **Key output:**

-- Process for how data policies and documentation will be defined, approved, communicated, and maintained.
+- Process for how data policies and documentation will be defined, approved, communicated, and maintained
-- Plan for requesting valid exceptions and departures from documented policies.
+- Plan for requesting valid exceptions and departures from documented policies

 ### Project management